almanilsson/sharing-code-the-right-way/sharing-code-the-right-way.md

 In this tutorial we want you to start working on the openness of your repository, that might involve implementing two or three of the checklist points, but we do not by any means expect you to do it all.
 In fact, not every checklist point will apply to your repository.
 For example, modular code might not be relevant if you’re sharing workflows.
 So don’t worry if many boxes stay unchecked.

-Start by looking through your repository and going over the [Open Software Checklist](https://github.com/ScilifelabDataCentre/open-science-checklists/blob/main/open_software_checklist.md) point by point.
+Task 2 assumes your repository does not fulfill any of the checklist points and you can move there immediately and simply apply the ones you dont yet fulfill.
+Or, you can start by looking through your repository and going over the [Open Software Checklist](https://github.com/ScilifelabDataCentre/open-science-checklists/blob/main/open_software_checklist.md) point by point to see which ones are fulfilled.
 Note which items are fully, partially, or not at all fulfilled.
 Based on what we’ve discussed [the intro presentation](resources/tutorial_introduction_20251113.pdf)) about *why* to do open source, identify the areas that could affect the openness or FAIRness of your code.

 ## Task 2: Solve Problems
 Now let’s solve the checklist points one by one, in order of priority (according to me), and fix them.
 Please note that the provided solutions are not the only options, but have been made simple and direct so you can get them done quickly.